Marcus990/ThirteenLabs/README.md

-# 🚀 Thirteen Labs — From Video ➡️ Interactive 3D Scene
+# 🚀 ThirteenLabs — From Video ➡️ Interactive 3D Scene

 🏆 Best Developer Tool (Warp) & Best Use of TwelveLabs API @ Hack the 6ix 2025